Texas-Robotics-Academy/markdown/in_person/programming_repetition.md

 Inside the curly braces, we write the **loop body**, or any code that we want to execute during each repetition of the `for` loop.

-{{site.data.alerts.note}}
-PLEASE ASK QUESTIONS about loops!
-High school CS classes typically spend up to a month learning about loops, but y'all are doing it in only one day!
-Kudos to you!
-{{site.data.alerts.end}}

-Within the **body** of the `for` loop (the section inside the curly braces), we write some code that will be executed at each step.
 This is the basic structure of a `for` loop, and any of the elements mentioned above can be changed to produce different results.
 Here is another example:

 {{ site.data.alerts.callout_code_div }}
 ```